Archandan35/LexAI/image/design.md

 Description

-> Get notified about new features, updates and offers from Swipe.
+> Get notified about new features, updates and offers from   CoreX.

 ### Column 2